pprachas/fenics_arclength/docs/source/math_prelim.rst

 The Arc-length method
 ---------------------

 One of the main drawbacks of Newton's method is its inability to trace equilibrium paths with limit points.
-As a workaround, the load parameter `\lambda_n` is now also an unknown parameter at each inrement, and additional arc-length constraint is added.
+As a workaround, the load parameter `\lambda_n` is now also an unknown parameter at each increment, and additional arc-length constraint is added.
 In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary condtions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).
 #### Force Control
 The additional arc-length contraint for force control is: